smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 -> pwd leaks

--> fyi echo should be if is_flag == 0 put \n
+-> echo should be if is_flag == 0 put \n

--> fyi not doing anything with strs with dollars in qoute expansion
+-> not doing anything with strs with dollars in qoute expansion
 		handling separately

 -> dollars and quotes...